 I constructed the lecture material from scratch.
 To design the course content, I selected material from the following five textbooks:

 - Antenna Theory: Analysis and Design, 4th Edition, Constantine A. Balanis, John Wiley and Sons, 2016.

 - Antennas for All Applications, 3rd edition, John D. Kraus and Ronald J. Marhefka, McGraw-Hill, 2001.

 - Antenna Theory and Design, 3rd Edition, Warren L. Stutzman, Gary A. Thiele, John Wiley and Sons, 2013.

 - Antennas and Radiowave Propagation, Robert E. Collin, McGraw-Hill, 1985.

 - Electromagnetic Waves and Radiating Systems, 2nd Edition, Edward C. Jordan and Keith G. Balmain, Prentice-Hall, 1968.

 EECS 598 – Electromagnetic Metamaterials

-The course covers engineered structures possessing tailored electromagnetic properties, or properties that are difficult to achieve using conventional materials.
-The course content includes classical microwave structures like periodically loaded transmission lines and waveguides, corrugated surfaces, wire arrays, and more recent structures such as high impedance surfaces, electromagnetic bandgap structures, negative refractive index and artificial magnetic media.
-Optical structures including photonic bandgap materials and metal-dielectric plasmonic media are also touched upon.
+The course covers engineered structures possessing tailored electromagnetic properties, or properties that are difficult or impossible to achieve using conventional materials.
+The course content includes classical microwave structures like periodically loaded transmission lines and waveguides, corrugated surfaces, wire arrays, as well as more recent structures such as high impedance surfaces and metasurfaces, electromagnetic bandgap structures, negative refractive index and artificial magnetic media.
+Optical structures including photonic bandgap materials and metal-dielectric plasmonic media are also covered.
 The course allows students to develop an intuitive understanding of the electromagnetic response of various structures through exact and approximate methods.
-Effective medium theories, distributed circuit concepts and periodic analysis are utilized to gain understanding.
+Periodic analysis, effective medium theories, and distributed circuit concepts are utilized to gain understanding.